AzimMoula/AzimMoula-Chat_Application/README.md

-# csi_stream
+# Chat_Application

-A new Flutter project.
+A chat application made using flutter and stream chat.

 ## Getting Started